 María Celeste Wagner

-She received her bachelor's degree in Communication from Universidad de San Andrés in Argentina, her home country.
-Prior to attending Annenberg, she was Research Coordinator at MESO Argentina (Center for the Study of Media and Society in Argentina), where she is now a Research Affiliate.
+Wagner received her Licenciatura (4.5-year undergraduate degree) in Communication from Universidad de San Andrés in Argentina, her home country.
+Prior to attending Annenberg, she was Research Coordinator at MESO Argentina, the Center for the Study of Media and Society in Argentina, where she is now a Research Affiliate.

 Wagner is also very passionate about teaching.
-In 2015, she received the Universidad de San Andrés' Teaching Award, given to the best Teaching Assistant at the university, where she taught the courses "Introduction to Communication," "History of Mediatization," and "Social Research Methods" (2014-2016).
+In 2015, she received a Teaching Award at Universidad de San Andrés, given to the best Teaching Assistant at the university.